Behavioral interview questions may seem simple, but answering them well is one of the best ways to stand out in a competitive tech job market.

 (Solution)

-I was only a barista and had no stake in the business, but wanted the shop to succeed.
-So I decided to find an easy way to understand the market and find some of the root-causes of the problem we were experiencing.
+I was only a barista and had no stake in the business, but I wanted the shop to succeed.
+So I decided to find an easy way to understand the market and find some of the root causes of the problem we were experiencing.
 My first step was to informally survey customers about their coffee habits as they paid for their order.
 This gave me insight into what other shops were popular and what people liked about them.

 Next, I stopped by some of the other shops on my way to work.
 I noticed a few common themes at these other popular shops: 1) They offered soy and almond as alternatives to dairy milk, 2) they emphasized fair trade coffee, and 3) they printed the WiFi password on receipts.

 I mentioned these themes to the owner and helped to prioritize easy, low-cost solutions.
 First, buying a few cartons of soy and almond milk allowed us to test if this made a difference to Sunny’s customers without requiring a big investment.
 Second, most of the coffee that Sunny’s sold was already fair trade, but this wasn’t advertised; so I helped make a few signs to explain and placed them around the store.
-Third, we realized that printing the password on receipts was too cumbersome of a change, so instead I trained all baristas to ask customers if they wanted the WiFi password after they paid for their order.”
+Third, we realized that printing the password on receipts was too cumbersome a change, so instead I trained all baristas to ask customers if they wanted the WiFi password after they paid for their order.”

 (Impact)

-After these changes, sales returned to normal within a couple months.
+After these changes, sales returned to normal within a couple of months.
 Seeing this, the owner started more regularly surveying customers and executing competitive analysis, which has helped to make Sunny’s one of the top coffee shops in the neighborhood to this day.

 (Lessons)